wp-plugins/absolute-links/readme.txt

 === Absolute Links ===
 Contributors: ICanLocalize
-Tags: CMS, navigation, page, pages, post, posts, links, permlink Requires at least: 2.6
+Tags: CMS, navigation, page, pages, post, posts, links, permlink, SitePress Requires at least: 2.6
-Tested up to: 2.7 (Beta 3)
+Tested up to: 2.7
 Stable tag: 1.1

 Prevents dead links between any post or page by guaranteeing that all links always point to the current addresses (permlinks).